saurabh-mandal-29/Java-Projects/README.md

 - Explore basic error handling and user feedback.
 - Gain practical experience in Java programming, data structures, and algorithmic thinking.

+# Project 3 : Expense Tracker Application

+The Expense Tracker project aims to create a robust and user-friendly application that allows users to manage and monitor their expenses efficiently.
+This program will serve as a hands-on experience in applying Java programming concepts to develop a functional and practical software solution.
+> Project Objectives
+- Understanding Java Fundamentals: Strengthen your grasp on core Java concepts such as classes, objects, inheritance, and exception handling.
+- Data Handling: Implement data structures and algorithms to manage and organize expense data effectively.
+- User Interface Design: Develop a simple and intuitive user interface for users to input, edit, and view their expenses.
+- File Handling: Utilize file I/O operations to save and load expense data, ensuring persistence across sessions.
+- Exception Handling: Implement robust error handling to enhance the reliability of the application.